 - 1. Grading will be based upon the following criteria: - a.
 Completion of composition project(s), demonstrated effort, technique, and imagination. - b.
 Completion of supplemental assignments. - c.
+Performance or public reading of a recent work. - d.
 Attendance (at lessons/seminars and division events, including Music Now). - 2.
 All students enrolled in composition lessons will receive a written mid-term evaluation around the eighth week of classes each semester.
 Students who are working below expectations will meet with the composition instructor to discuss strategies for improving grades or other options concerning the completion of the course.
 In serious cases, the composition division chair may be involved in this meeting with the student.